Java programming – advanced

 • Application of design patterns in the Java standard library

-2. thread programming with Java
+2. Threaded programming with Java

 • Runnable interface and Thread class